“Compensation in a golf swing don’t make the technique correct; in fact, they inhibit ultimate development.” – David Lee

 Finding Your Plane for Easy Power in the Golf Swing

 When the path (plane) moves to the outside or “over the top,” which will pull or hook the ball, it causes the player to make corrective or “compensating” steps to try and hit the ball on line to the target.
 A right-handed player (opposite for lefties) can compensate a changing plane and attempt to eliminate the pull by aligning the body to the right, by weakening the grip, by moving the ball back in the stance, or by making postural or equipment changes.
 All of these compensations can be made independently, or utilized simultaneously.
 The more energy, however, that is turned back into the body during the execution of the swing, the harder it is to repeat the swing and get consistency in your results.
 Most golfers make their compensations intentionally, but oftentimes they are made at a subconscious level and the player is totally unaware that he or she is compensating.

 As we go from the practice tee to the golf course, especially in tournament situations, body tension increases.
 As the body tightens (for whatever reason), the center of leverage rises.
 As this occurs, any energy that is being internalized through improper power application, causes an increase in path-shift over what we experience when we are relaxed.
-This is exactly why it is so important to eliminate compensations and identify proper power technique, which can be accomplished by training with the “Gravity” golf drills.
+This is exactly why it is so important to eliminate compensations and identify proper technique for easy power in the golf swing.
+You can do this very effectively even on your own, by training with the “Gravity” golf drills.
 Study them – they are the “road map” to a technically perfect swing.